Prepare your school budget so you will have funds available for textbooks, tuition

 You may be able to access your course syllabus early to find out how the course will

 be run, what the assignments are, etc. If your class syllabi aren't posted yet, you

 can check again at a later date; meanwhile, you can read the Read your course

 .
-By the time registration begins, you will be able
+Six weeks prior to the beginning of semester you will be able

 to find out what textbooks (if any) are required for your classes.
 On the Obtain your class